 We are currently focusing the manufacturing efforts of our contract manufacturers on building MelaFind® systems and in optimizing efficiency and larger-scale manufacturing.
-For this crucial phase in support of the commercial launch of MelaFind®, we have contracted with ASKION in Germany, ISO 9001 and ISO 13485 certified, which specializes in precision optics.
+To support our commercial marketing of MelaFind®, we have contracted with ASKION in Germany, an ISO 9001 and ISO 13485 certified manufacturer, which specializes in precision optics.
 Through ASKION, we have contracted with Zeiss, an international optics house, to supply lenses and lens assemblies to be used in the hand-held components.
 ASKION will provide the system integration for MelaFind® systems to be placed in Europe.

-In addition, we are utilizing Nexcore Technology Inc., an FDA GMP compliant and ISO 9001 certified and ISO 13485 original equipment manufacturer of medical devices in New Jersey, to provide the assembled MelaFind® carts and tested MelaFind® systems incorporating the hand-held devices along with the processing computer, software and operator controls for MelaFind® systems to be placed in the U.S.
+In addition, we are utilizing Nexcore Technology Inc., an FDA GMP compliant and ISO 9001 and ISO 13485 certified original equipment manufacturer of medical devices in New Jersey, to provide the assembled MelaFind® carts and tested MelaFind® systems incorporating the hand-held devices along with the processing computer, software and operator controls for MelaFind® systems to be placed in the U.S.